opf/openproject/docs/development/data-flow/README.md

 As a web application, the primary data flow is between the user's web browser (or attached API clients) through an external proxying web server (this might be a load balancer or proxying server).
 Depending on the individual setup the proxying server is responsible for terminating TLS connections for the course of this document - although encrypted connections between Load balancer and Puma server are possible.
 In case of packaged or Kubernetes installations, this proxying server might be part of the OpenProject stack (e.g., an Apache2 packaged installation server or nginx ingress).

-The external web server acts as a proxy/reverse-proxy for the OpenProject Puma application server, relaying requests for it to handle and respond.
+The external web server acts as a proxy/reverse-proxy for the OpenProject Puma app server, relaying requests for it to handle and respond.
 In the course of the request, access to external services such as the PostgreSQL database, a caching server, or attached storages might be performed.
 In case of S3-compatible object storage set ups, OpenProject performs calls to the object storage to put or request files from it.
 Likewise, for network-attached storages linked into the application, underlying network requests are performed.
 These are out of scope for this evaluation, as they are provided and maintained by the operator of the system.

 In the course of using the application, background tasks are enqueued in the database such as outgoing emails, cleanup tasks, or notification processing.
 These tasks are performed in a separate process, the background worker queue.
 This process accesses the same services as the application server process to access or modify data.
 It might connect to external integrations such as a [Nextcloud](../user-guide/nextcloud-integration/) instance to set up file sharings depending on actions performed by the users.